department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/research-design/usability-testing-1/dependent-verifiy-usability-1-convo-guide.md

 There are a few things I need to mention before we start:
 - The session should take about 30 minutes, but you can end it at any point--just let me know.
-- We have quite a few things to cover, so to respect your time, I may occasionally break-in to move us to the next item on the list.
 - If you have participated in a usability test before, this should be pretty similar.
 And, if you haven’t, it’s pretty simple.
 I will give you a little backstory and then ask you to complete a few tasks based on that scenario.
 - I do want to stress that we are testing ourselves and not **you** in any way.
-There are no right or wrong answers.
-We'd like to hear exactly what you think about what we show you so we can make improvements to VA.gov.
+There are no right or wrong answers and we'd like to hear exactly what you think about what we show you so we can make improvements to VA.gov.
-- Please say what's on your mind--good and bad.
-Any problem you have or confusion you experience is significant and helps us identify areas where we need to improve.
-I will not be offended by any opinions you express.
+- It really helps me understand what is working (or not) if you talk out loud as you are complete the tasks.
 - Today we'll be working with an early version of a feature we're developing.
 Most things we're testing will work, but some might not.
+If we run into problems, I might switch us over to a less interactive protoype.
-This is not a live web page, so none of your actions will affect your account or any VA information.
+- This is a protoype, but it is not a live web page.
+None of your actions will affect your account or any VA information.
 - We'd like to record this session.
 This gives us a record to use for note-taking.
 The recording will be stored on a private drive and deleted when we conclude our testing and note-taking.
 No personal identifying information will be transcribed.
 - If yes, I'll ask "on the record" once the recording starts.
 - (Start recording) OK now, do I have your permission to record this session?